Talakadu: Curse of Talakadu

-And Mysore Kings bear no heirs!The old city Talkād is completely buried beneath the sand stretching for nearly a mile in length, only the tops of two gopurams being visible.
+And Mysore Kings bear no heirs!The old city Talkād is completely buried beneath the sand stretching for nearly a mile in length, only the tops of two gopuras being visible.
 The sand hills used to advance upon the town at the rate of 9 or 10 feet a year, principally during the south-west monsoon and as they pressed it close on three sides.
 The inhabitants of Talkād were constantly forced to abandon their houses and retreat further inland.
 The town, however, is increasing in population, owing to the rich wet cultivation in the neighbourhood, derived from the Mādhavamantri anicut and channel.
 More than thirty temples are beneath the sand, but the Kírti Nārāyana temple has been successfully excavated.
 The most imposing temple left uncovered by the sand is that of Vydyanatheshwara temple.